Paul Tol's smooth rainbow Sequential Colour Scheme

 Arguments

-scalar.
-Should the resulting vector of colors be reversed?- range
+A logical scalar.
+Should the resulting vector of colors be reversed?

-vector specifying the fraction of the scheme's colour domain to keep.- discrete
+A length-two numeric vector specifying the fraction of the scheme's color domain to keep.

-, it is a departure from Paul Tol's recommendations and likely a very poor use of colour.- aesthetics
+A logical scalar: should the color scheme be used as a discrete scale?
+If TRUE, it is a departure from Paul Tol's recommendations and likely a very poor use of color.

 Value